awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ### The S3 location provided to save your query results is invalid\.<a name="troubleshooting-athena-the-s3-location-provided-to-save-your-query-results-is-invalid."></a>

 Make sure that you have specified a valid S3 location for your query results\.
-For more information, see [Specifying a Query Result Location](querying.md#query-results-specify-location) in the [Working with Query Results, Output Files, and Query History](querying.md) topic\.
+For more information, see [Specifying a Query Result Location](querying.md#query-results-specify-location) in the [Working with Query Results, Recent Queries, and Output Files](querying.md) topic\.

 ## Federated Queries<a name="troubleshooting-athena-federated-queries"></a>